torvista/Zen_Cart-Structured_Data/README.md

  - Facebook Opengraph Debugger
  - Twitter Card Validator

-If things are not what they should be, please review the code to try and resolve it, and then report the issue/fix on GitHub.
+If things are not what you think they should be, or you are getting errors in the tools, please report the issue on GitHub.

 ## USAGE
 Things behind some of the code that you may wish to modify/be aware of.